TheHive-Project/CortexDocs/analyzer_requirements.md

 Retrieve the API key associated with your account and provide it as a value for the `key` parameter.

 ### SecurityTrails
-Get Whois and Passive DNS details from [SecurityTrails](https://securitytrails.com/) services
+Get Whois and Passive DNS details using [SecurityTrails](https://securitytrails.com/).

 The analyzer comes in 2 flavors:
 - SecurityTrails_**Passive_Dns**: Passive DNS Lookup.